 Find the most accurate, durable, and easy-to-use all-purpose tape measure for your needs.

 The “measure twice, cut once” adage is key to the success of all kinds of craft and construction projects.
 To follow it, you’ll often need to rely on a tape measure—a flexible cloth, metal, or fiberglass ribbon, of variable length, with measurement markings.
 While you no doubt already own one, tape measures have subtle design features to allow greater precision and ease, depending on the job at hand.
-You may, in fact, need more than one in your toolbox, but the one you can’t do without is a high-quality, general-purpose tape measure is a must.
-Read on to learn what to expect from the best tape measures, and check out our top-rated picks based on industry standards and consumer satisfaction.
+You may, in fact, need more than one in your toolbox, but the one you can’t do without is a high-quality, general-purpose tape measure.
+Read on to learn what to expect from the best models, and check out our top-rated picks based on industry standards and consumer satisfaction.

 The Four Types of Tape Measures

 Don’t choose a tape measure at random.
 Pause to learn the basics.
 First off, know that there are four basic varieties to choose from.